parametros-por-valor-o-referencia

 Passing parameters by value or reference

-Let’s continue talking about value types and reference types by looking at how another part of the program (a function) behaves when we pass a variable.
+Let’s continue talking about value types and reference types by seeing how another part of the program (a function) behaves when we pass it a variable.

-If you haven’t done so, it is highly recommended that you have read the two previous articles What is a reference and Value types and reference types (or this is going to be tough for you).
+If you haven’t done it, it’s highly recommended that you check out the two previous articles What is a Reference and Value Types and Reference Types (otherwise this will be tough for you).

-So, with the homework done, I’m going to start the house from the roof!
-What interests us most is to know if a function that receives a variable can modify it, or cannot (and what modifications it can make).
+Alright, with homework done, let’s start from the top!
+What interests us is, above all, knowing whether a function that receives a variable can modify it, or not (and what modifications it can make).

-If the function receives a parameter of value type, it cannot modify its value
+If the function receives a value type parameter, it cannot modify its value

 If it receives it by reference, it can modify its value

-Well, that was easy, right?
-We are done, let’s go home!
-Eeeeh … obviously not… (that is precisely the normal answer I want to avoid, because it doesn’t clarify anything).
+So that easy, right?
+We’re done, go home!
+Eeeh… obviously not… (precisely that’s the normal answer, which I want to avoid, because it doesn’t clear up any doubt).

 The real answer is: